2011 New York Giants season

 The 2011 Giants were an aberration from other great Giants teams of the past who were built around tough, physical defensive play and an offense built around a power running attack.
 Despite Jason Pierre-Paul having a breakout Pro Bowl season with 16.5 sacks, the defense was ranked in the bottom 10 in points and yards allowed and was top 10 in penalties.
 Their normally durable rushing attack of Brandon Jacobs and Ahmad Bradshaw was ranked last in the NFL with 89 rushing yards per game as a team.
 The standout of the year was the quarterback play of Eli Manning who threw a career-high and franchise record 4,933 passing yards with 29 touchdown passes.
 Manning engineered 6 regular season game-winning drives in 2011 and threw 15 touchdown passes in the 4th quarter, NFL records that still stand.
 He improved upon his interception total, lowering it to 16.
 He had 2 more game-winning drives in the playoffs, the NFC Championship and Super Bowl XLVI.
 Manning's 5 career game-winning drives in the playoffs are tied for third in NFL history with Joe Montana and became the fifth player to win multiple Super Bowl MVP awards.
 Manning's play subsequently led to the breakout of undrafted wide receiver Victor Cruz and the emergence of Cruz and Hakeem Nicks as the best wide receiver duo in the NFL.
 Cruz set a franchise record 1,536 receiving yards from 82 receptions, while Nicks had 76 receptions for 1,192 yards.

 Some news organizations, among them The St. Louis Post-Dispatch, said that the Giants' victory in the Super Bowl made them the NFL's version of the 2011 World Series champion St. Louis Cardinals, saying that these two championship teams had been given the last rites by many near the end of the season, but emerged as champions at the end.
 The 2012 Stanley Cup champion Los Angeles Kings also followed a similar path to the Cardinals and Giants a few months later, qualifying for the final playoff spot in the Western Conference in their penultimate regular season game only to dominate in the playoffs, just losing a record-tying low of four playoff games, en route to the franchise's first championship.

-This season was the last time the Giants qualified for the playoffs under Coughlin, and would not reach the playoffs again until the 2016 season and would not win a playoff game until the 2022 season.
-To date, 2011 is the last time the Giants have won the NFC East, as they currently hold the longest active division title drought in the conference, at 13 seasons.
+This season was the final time the Giants qualified for the playoffs under Coughlin, and would not reach the playoffs again until 2016 and would not win a playoff game again until 2022.
+As of 2025, this is the most recent time the Giants have won the NFC East, as they currently hold the longest active division title drought in the conference, at 14 seasons.